Trustees' Information and Duties

 Avril is the founder member of Vision (Visual Society in One Network) Black, Asian and Minority Ethnic (BAME), which is a support group for local BAME residents living in Hartcliffe and Withywood.
 They meet on a monthly basis to discuss issues that affect local residents, such as Education, Health, Housing, Criminal Justice system and access to traditional Food i.e. local Morrisons to name a few.

 Avril believes that she has a role to play with her skills and experience being a different angle, to assist the Academy Council in building resilience and combatting the many challenges ahead for society as a whole.

 Chief Executive Officer

 Jen is extremely proud to have joined the trust in August 2021.
-Her vision is that across our academies we provide high quality learning opportunities and individualised therapeutic provision for children and young people who have been identified as having social, emotional, mental health (SEMH), social, language and communication needs (SLCN) and autistic spectrum condition (ASC).
-By doing so, provide our children and young people with the best possible education and to secure for them a positive and fulfilled future.
+Her vision is that across our academies we provide high-quality learning opportunities and individualised therapeutic provision for children and young people who have been identified as having social, emotional, mental health (SEMH), social, language and communication needs (SLCN) and autistic spectrum condition (ASC).
+By doing so, provide our children and young people with the best possible education and secure for them a positive and fulfilled future.